-"In Texas because of the laws they passed, a 95-year-old World War II veteran is being denied the right to vote by mail because he can't produce a registration number he got back in the 1950s," Abrams said on CNN Jan.
-31.
+"In Texas because of the laws they passed, a 95-year-old World War II veteran is being denied the right to vote by mail because he can't produce a registration number he got back in the 1950s," Abrams said Jan.
+31 on CNN.

 She spoke prematurely.
 Thompson was eventually able to register to vote by mail, but it wasn’t easy.
 Thompson, who his daughter said has been voting since the 1940s, had to jump through hoops to apply for a mail ballot for the primary because of a new Texas law.
 It requires voters applying for mail ballots to provide ID information that matches that on their registration.
 That was a problem for Thompson because he registered to vote decades ago, back when the registration rules didn’t require such ID.